mguryeva/api-docs/whitepapers/cyber•Chain.md

 - Beautiful.
 Business model should not harm every minute experience.
 - Transparency and Trustfulness.
 Every piece of its reasoning and behavior can be audible by everybody.
 - No Single Point of Failure.
 Nobody should have a single key to modify or change it.
-- Sybil Attacks Resistance.
+- Sybil Attacks Resistant.
 This resistance should be derived from the properties of a free market but not from some single authority.
 - Intelligent.
 It should answer _natural_ questions with _easy to read_ and _provable_ answers no matter text, media or natural numbers should be involved in the answer.

 Among this principles there are _requirements_ such as performance, usability and scalability.
 Keep discover.
 We discuss everything step by step.